 On the 28th of September 2020, long time member 042 left Dire Thorns.
 Proceeding this, there appeared to be a lot more positive than negative effects.
 042 was an incredibly skilled drummer who was easy to teach and played most of the drum songs before which made losing him unfortunate.
 However, his lack of drive to get on with band related activities had been holding back the group for a good few months and, with him gone, Dire Thorns was back in full gear.
 Practices became a lot more productive and frequent after this change and it didn't take long for 037 to find the band's new bassist, 020.
 The new member was a fantastic addition as to how he was particularly skilled in his instrument and he had great chemistry with all of the existing members.
 After a few practices, the power trio headed out to the rotten shed of an abandoned golf course nearby to film their first music video for their violent debut of 'Cut'.
 This music video aforementioned was released on the 10th of November and would reach 1,000 YouTube views on the 26th of January 2021.
 Proceeding the music video release, the Dire Thorns YouTube channel experienced a drastic increase in video views and channel traffic.
 Although they had planned to release their next single about a month afterwards, a second lockdown in their part of the UK meant that all band meetups would be impossible and, as a result, the releases would be postponed.
 In later February 2021 however, Dire Thorns began avidly teasing their next song 'Fear', which was released with another music video on the 9th of March.
 From this point, they had decided on an album release date of April 20th and had started to leak this date with 'Fear', along with the 6th of April release 'Call me Nothing', a drastic fan favourite that pushed the boundaries of their sound.
 The album released on the date at which it was planned and had overwhelmingly positive reviews from fans, yet underwhelming actual performance that led the band to eventually unrelease it to put out their songs one by one for more traction.
 Not long after this decision was made, the Nu-Metal influenced 'Shut Up!' was re-released back to the public with a band practice based music video.
 Things were going slowly but somewhat well with the three bandmates, although bassist 020 had lost interest in the group and wanted to pursue his own path, leaving on the 17th of July.
 In the loss of this member, Dire Thorns went under something of a reform, with 037 leaving his longtime spot on the drums to utilise his vocal and charismatic abilities as a co-frontman.
 However, with them remaining absent from all practices set even within a few weeks of a long awaited gig among other recent and long term issues, 037 was finally ditched from the band for good.

 In the wake of a false reform, we saw a better one.
 Almost immediately after 037 being kicked out, old drummer 042 felt a calling to return for a jam and to see how it goes.
 And it went exceedingly well, quite different from their past experiences of constantly trying to teach people their own instruments to reach some sort of bottom-barrel adequacy.
 On the 28th of August, Dire Thorns played their first gig in over a year and, despite some technical issues and 001 accidentally leaving their guitar pedal in the next town over, it was awesome.
 Unfortunately, this supposed rejoining was temporary and 042 lost interest in the band sortly proceeding the gig, but 001 was not alone in the project for too long.
 It was only a few weeks until 014 was found, the first proper bassist, and they could play well too so training for shows was rather easy.
 On the 27th of November, Dire Thorns opened up for "Band Fest" at The Depot in Cleethorpes.
 While this show had a low turnout (mostly in part to bad weather and work obligations), the amount and quality of footage taken there was enough to construct their next music video out of for "MoRbIdItY".
 This song was put out on the first day of 2022, kicking off the year with one hell of a January that included a single release and two gigs.
 Of these shows, the first was a local pub gig with Luna's Call and Reversing Destiny and the next one competing in Metal 2 The Masses Sheffield.
-They didn't win M2TM, although these results were fair since Dire Thorns was rather incomplete at that point in time, but it would not be long until drummer 025 came along, as well as bassist 022 shortly after the civil departure of 014 and swift addition of new bassist 022.
+They didn't win M2TM, although these results were fair since Dire Thorns was rather incomplete at that point in time, but it would not be long until drummer 025 came along, as well as bassist 022 shortly after the civil departure of 014.
 Kitted with their best lineup to date, Dire Thorns performed two local Grimsby shows on April 30th and May 21st with Phantom Lords, the May gig seeing the band return to Old Lloyds after over 2 years.
 Having seen these small shows go as well as they did, Dire Thorns have booked in shows around the country for the later year, including Oldham on June 10th and Summer Slammer Festival in July.
 This is the year that this band finally makes its place in the national scene.